joaoh224488/joaoh224488/README.md

 ### My name is Henrique and my nickname is "joaoh224488"!

 ## About me:
-- :computer: Studying Data Science and Artificial Intelligence at UFPB
+- :computer: Studying Data Science and Artificial Intelligence at UFPB;
-- :books: Open to new challenges and opportunities
+- :books: Open to new challenges and opportunities;
-- :open_book: Currently practicing Operational Research and Data Science skills
+- :open_book: Currently practicing Operational Research and Data Science skills.

 ## Langs:
 <div style="display: inline_block"><br>